vircadia/vircadia-metaverse/vircadia_metaverse_v2_api/README.md

 ## Testing

+Run `npm test` and all your tests in the `test/` directory will be run.

+*Note: DLT is not a required component for the metaverse.*

-Spin up a test blockchain:
+Spin up a test chain:

 `npm run localchain`

-Then run `npm test` and all your tests in the `test/` directory will be run.

 ## Scaffolding